vincenthuupham/vincenthuupham.github.io/_posts/2026-04-22-esp32-temp-humidity-web-server.md

 ## What I Changed and Why

 I removed the fan entirely.
 The previous project already proved the sensor and threshold logic worked.
 What I wanted to test here was whether I could serve that data over a network in real time.
-Mixing the fan back in would've added noise to the debugging process, so I left it out and kept the focus clean.

 ## Circuit